clasp-developers/clasp/README.md

 # Clasp — Bringing Common Lisp and C++ Together

 ## What Is This?
 Clasp is a new [Common Lisp](https://common-lisp.net/) implementation that seamlessly interoperates with C++ libraries and programs using [LLVM](http://llvm.org/) for compilation to native code.
 This allows Clasp to take advantage of a vast array of preexisting libraries and programs, such as out of the scientific computing ecosystem.
-Embedding them in a Common Lisp context allows you to make use of rapid prototyping, incremental development, and other capabilities that make it a powerful language.
+Embedding them in a Common Lisp environment allows you to make use of rapid prototyping, incremental development, and other capabilities that make it a powerful language.

 ## Getting Clasp
 Precompiled and prepackaged versions of Clasp will be available for a limited number of distributions.
 Check the [releases](https://github.com/drmeister/clasp/releases) to see if there is something available for you.